-In March 2014, attorneys representing McDonald’s workers in California and New York filed class action lawsuits in federal and state courts claiming the fast food giant was unlawfully denying payment for work and other benefits required by the law by failing to provide legally mandated meal periods and rest breaks, failing to pay overtime for overnight shifts, and failing to reimburse workers for the time and expense of cleaning required uniforms.
+Cohen Milstein successfully represented McDonald’s workers in California and New York class action lawsuits in federal and state courts claiming the fast-food giant was unlawfully denying payment for work and other benefits required by the law by failing to provide legally mandated meal periods and rest breaks, failing to pay overtime for overnight shifts, and failing to reimburse workers for the time and expense of cleaning required uniforms.
 Several of these lawsuits involved novel joint-employer issues, as McDonald’s operates through franchises.
 One of these suits involved a two week-long bench trial brought under the California Private Attorneys General Act statute, in which aggrieved employees are effectively deputized as private attorneys general pursuing labor code violations.
 PAGA is a novel and uncharted area of law.
 As a result, we successfully established legal precedents under PAGA and wage and hour law.

 Hughes v.
 McDonald’s Corporation also raises the issue of McDonald’s liability for workplace violations in stores owned and operated by a franchisee.
 The parties reached a settlement of this case in the summer of 2016, and the Alameda County Superior Court granted final approval of this settlement on March 24, 2017.